Xak I & II

-Xak I & II is a re-release of Xak and Xak II, a fantasy role-playing video game series Xak developed and published by the Japanese software developer MicroCabin and Telenet Japan's development team Riot.
-This set contains both the first two Xak series games back-to-back on one complete Super Cd-Rom^2 with enhanced graphics and sound.
-In a similar style to Ys Books I & II, also for the PC-Engine system, Xak II, the second game in the series picks up immediately as the first game concludes.
-Xak I & II was a Japanese release only and although the first two Xak games have been translated into English on the MSX2, the PC-Engine versions remain untranslated for now.
+Xak I & II is a re-release of Xak (1989) and Xak II (1990), a fantasy role-playing video game series Xak developed and published by the Japanese software developer Microcabin and Telenet Japan's development team Riot.
+This set contains both the first two Xak series games back-to-back on one complete Super CD-Rom^2 with enhanced graphics and sound.
+In a similar style to Ys I & II, also for the PC Engine system, Xak II, the second game in the series picks up immediately as the first game concludes.
+Xak I & II was a Japanese release only and although the first two Xak games have been translated into English on the MSX2, the PC Engine versions remain untranslated for now.